Safety Tips for Driving in the Snow

 5. Notify a loved one.

-If you’re traveling long or short distances in poor weather conditions, be sure to share your route and ETA with someone else.
-They can anticipate your arrival time and recognize right away if you’re delayed from the designated time.
+If you’re travelling long or short distances in poor weather conditions, be sure to share your route and ETA with someone else.
+They can anticipate your arrival time and recognize right away if you’re delayed from the anticipated time.

 By following these safety tips before you embark on a winter drive as well as during the trip, you can rest easy knowing you’re prepared no matter the scenario… but things can still go wrong, can’t they?
-When it comes to the ultimate protection for your vehicle, Auto Insurance from Sandbox in Saskatchewan and Manitoba safeguards your car from the harshest of winter storms.
-With coverage for Collision/Upset, Comprehensive, Third-Party Liability limits up to $5,000,000, and optional coverages for Road Hazard Glass, Replacement Cost, and Loss of Use, peace of mind is attainable.
-Learn more about our Auto Insurance on our page
+When it comes to the ultimate protection for your vehicle, auto insurance coverage in Saskatchewan and Manitoba from Sandbox safeguards your car from the harshest of winter storms.
+With collision/upset and comprehensive auto insurance, third-party liability limits up to $5,000,000, and optional coverages for road hazard glass, replacement cost, and loss of use, peace of mind is attainable.
+Learn more about our Auto Insurance products, or get a quote from a Sandbox insurance broker near you.

 Please note that the information in this article may not accurately reflect your insurance policy from Sandbox Mutual Insurance or another insurance company.
 Please refer to your policy or talk to your broker about your specific coverages.